Jay Alders

-Jay Alders is an American fine artist, photographer and graphic designer.
+Jay Alders is an American fine artist, (home) photographer and graphic designer.
 He is best known for his original surf art paintings, live painting and is a well-known profile in surf culture for his work with musicians, artists and cause organizations.

 Early life

-Born in Lakewood Township, New Jersey Alders was raised near the Jersey Shore in Howell Township, New Jersey.
+Born in Lakewood Township, New Jersey, Alders was raised near the Jersey Shore in Howell Township, New Jersey.
 This environment provided an early-childhood influence for beach culture.
 Alders openly attributes surfing as one of his artistic inspirations.
 He graduated from Howell High School in 1991.

 Alders attended Montclair State University and earned a bachelor's degree in art in 1996.

-At Montclair State University Alders was a member and co-founder of the Gamma Mu Chapter of Theta Xi fraternity and illustrator for the Montclarion college newspaper.
+At Montclair State University Alders was a member and co-founder of the Gamma Mu chapter of Theta Xi fraternity and illustrator for the Montclarion college newspaper.

 Career and cultural impact

 Although Alders drew and painted since childhood, it was not until his mid-20s that he started displaying his work at regional art shows.

 In November 2007, Alders toured Brazil with musicians Donavon Frankenreiter, G Love, and Matt Costa as part of the Billabong-sponsored Mostra Festival AlmaSurf.
 The tour also included surf artists Celine Chat, Sean Davey, and other prominent personalities in the surf-entertainment industry.
 The tour helped push Alders' work into the global market, landing his artwork in art galleries, on skateboards and surfboards and television, including Fuel TV.

 In 2008, dietary supplement company Emergen-C used Alders' artwork for a new packaging design, with a portion of the proceeds donated to the Surfrider Foundation.

 In February 2009, Alders designed musician and pro surfer Donavon Frankenreiter's Limited Edition Tour Poster.
 This modified version of Alders' painting, Rio Jam, was released during Frankenreiter's winter/spring 2009 West Coast tour.
 Alders contributions to Frankenreiter also included the artwork on his custom acoustic guitar and a flip book animation for Frankenreiter's guest edition of Surfer Magazine, published November, 2008.

 Alders' artwork was used as a surfboard design for the first time in early 2009.
 His art piece Left Behind the Wall was shaped and distributed by 9Fish Surfboards.

-New Jersey-based reggae band Echo Movement used Alders' painting Burning Inspiration as the cover artwork for their 2009 release, In The Ocean.
+New Jersey–based reggae band Echo Movement used Alders' painting Burning Inspiration as the cover artwork for their 2009 release, In The Ocean.

 Australian based Peter Dixon Band featured the Alders painting Home Slice as the album art for their 2011 release Long Way Home.

 Reggae band Echo Movement featured Alders' painting Star Crossed on their 2012 release Love and The Human Outreach.